 Murphy were chosen as the works contractor for the rotary bored piling for the scheme.
 With a double basement to be constructed at the new building, our previous track record of delivering excellence in restricted city centre piling jobs stood in our favour.

-“Logistically this was a very challenging site but our team on the ground managed to keep all three rigs working safely and efficiently.” - Chris Fox, Murphy International Ltd.
+“Logistically this was a very challenging site but our team on the ground managed to keep all three rigs working safely and efficiently.” - Murphy Ireland.

 With the main entrance at a one way bus corridor on Pearse Street, there were restrictions to site access, plant movement and deliveries.
 There was also no parking available on site.
 These and other challenges meant that achieving project completion within a strict time frame and on budget would require all of Murphy’s specialist resources.
 To mitigate congestion, staff used adjacent carparks and we encouraged the use of the ‘cycle to work’ scheme.
 Effective communication and involvement with key stakeholders on site overcame the risks of intensive plant and operative movements, in such a densely populated environment.
 This also made sure there was no increase in city centre traffic congestion as a result of our works.